 The Installing Proficy Common Licensing screen appears.
 A progress bar appears while the license is installed.
 This may take several minutes.

 The Historian Installing screen with the progress meter reappears.
-The Historian Trend Client and Historian Web Admin icons appear on the desktop, as well as the Historian SDK Help and Historian Help icons.
+The Historian Trend Client and Historian Web Admin icons appear on the desktop, as well as the Historian SDK Help and Historian Electronic Book help icons.